 For beginner knitters and experienced knitters who knit by another method, give Continental knitting a try.
 Learn to “pick” your stitches with your right needle as the yarn is held in the left hand.

 There is no single best way to knit, but why not learn continental knitting to see if it suits you?
-You may have heard it could be faster, or easier on your hands.
+You may have heard it could be faster or easier on your hands.
 What I love is that for me, switching to continental knitting thirty years ago really helped me even out the appearance of my knitting.
 This class is a great opportunity to give continental-style knitting a try.
 Resting between sessions really pays off.
-With this at-home class we will be able to let our brains and fingers catch up to each other during a day-long break between sessions.

 Session 1: We learn the knit and purl stitch.
 Learn which fingers have little jobs to do, aiming to minimize our motions.
 We will discuss which tools are best and why.
 You’ll have a short, 20-minute assignment to do before Session 2.